ValeryToda/CarND-Vehicle-Detection/README.md

 ![png](./output_images/WU/output_10_0.png)

-*Please open the originl images and zoom into them to have a besser inside of the HOG-descriptors.
+*Please open the original images and zoom into them to have a besser inside of the HOG-descriptors.

 ### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).